LLB (Hons), BA, University of Canterbury

 With particular experience in public sector transactional matters, he has advised Treasury, state-owned enterprises and Crown entities on various transactions and corporate governance matters.

-Josh is recognised as a notable practitioner by IFLR1000 2021.
+Josh is recognised as highly regarded by IFLR1000 2022, and as a leading lawyer by Chambers Asia Pacific 2023.
 He is a member of Chapman Tripp's board.

 - Z Energy on its $2b takeover by Ampol by way of scheme of arrangement

 - the New Zealand Treasury on Air New Zealand’s NZ$2.2b recapitalisation package, including the New Zealand Government’s participation in Air New Zealand’s $1.2b underwritten rights issue, and associated funding arrangements